water473/Market-Imbalance-Algorithm/README.md

 ```

 **I have included an ipynb file that shows examples of using the FairValueGap class!**

+## Results

+- These are just the baby steps of a full trading algorithm that focuses on this idea of imbalances, but backtesting has been fun and insightful.
+  - When dealing with a trading algorithm, the goal is to have not only positive returns, but a return greater than some sort of benchmark, like for example the S&P 500.
+The reason for this is simply that if your algorithm yields let's say an 8% yearly return, but the S&P 500 averages 10%, there would be no reason to deploy the strategy.
+You would be better off buying and holding the S&P 500, taking on less risk.

+- What I have found is that with the correct parameters, the bullish fair value gap strategy I created can actually outperform the S&P 500 buy and hold benchmark on historical data.
+The example back test in the .ipynb file I provided yields a 14.32% compounded annual growth rate (CAGR) on the S&P 500 as opposed to 13.66% with the buy and hold benchmark.
+This is on daily price data from 2010 to 2025.
+Overall that is a return of over 60% more over the 10 year period.

+- The bearish fair value gap strategy has proven to be much less effective, and at the time I am writing this I haven't found parameters that make the strategy returns come even close to those of the benchmark.

+**Disclaimer**: It is important to note that even though a back test may yield positive returns, that is NOT an indication that the strategy is ready to be deployed on the live markets - due to many potential issues such as overfitting, it takes much more to be ready to deploy an algorithm live, but these are the first steps!

 ## Future Enhancements

 - **Vectorized Backtesting:** Replace loops with vectorized operations for improved performance.
 - **Advanced Risk Management:** Implement stop-loss, take-profit, and dynamic position sizing.
 - **Live Trading Integration:** Extend the algorithm for paper or live trading environments.
 - **Parameter Optimization:** Automate the tuning of gap thresholds, holding, and waiting periods.
+- **Strategy Combination:** Combine our bearish and bullish strategies to allow us to go long and short over time.

 ## Contributing